Blake-Madden/i18n-check/README.md

   It is recommended to use `std::to_string()` to do this instead.
 - `printf()` command mismatches between source and translation strings.<br />
   (PO catalogs with C/C++ strings are currently supported.)
-- ID variable² assignment issues:
-  - The same value being assigned to different ID variables in the same source file (e.g., "wxID_HIGHEST + 1" being assigned to two menu ID constants).
-  - Hard-coded numbers being assigned to ID variables.
-  - Out-of-range values being assigned to MFC IDs.
 - Font issues in Windows resource files:
   - Dialogs not using "MS Shell Dlg" or "MS Shell Dlg 2."
   - Dialogs with non-standard font sizes.

-Code formatting issues can also be checked for, such as:
+Code formatting and other issues can also be checked for, such as:
 - Trailing spaces at the end of a line.
 - Tabs (instead of spaces).
 - Lines longer than 120 characters.
 - Spaces missing between "//" and their comments.
+- ID variable² assignment issues:
+  - The same value being assigned to different ID variables in the same source file (e.g., "wxID_HIGHEST + 1" being assigned to two menu ID constants).
+  - Hard-coded numbers being assigned to ID variables.
+  - Out-of-range values being assigned to MFC IDs.

 ## Pseudo-translation